Clastify logo

 IB Syllabus Requirements for Chemical signalling

 Chemical signalling begins with selectivity.
-A cell can be surrounded by many signalling chemicals, but it responds only to those that match a receptor it has.
+A cell can be surrounded by many signalling chemicals, but it only responds to those that fit the receptor it has.

-A receptor is a protein with a specific binding site for a signalling chemical; when that chemical binds, the protein changes its activity or shape.
+A receptor is a protein with a specific binding site for a signalling chemical; when the chemical binds, the receptor changes its activity or shape.
 A ligand is a molecule or ion that binds selectively to a specific site on another molecule.
 In this topic, the ligand is the signalling chemical.

-The binding site is not just a hole with the right size.
-It also has to match the ligand in shape, charge distribution, polarity and possible hydrogen-bonding positions.
-That is why acetylcholine receptors respond to acetylcholine, but not to every small molecule drifting past the membrane.
+The binding site isn’t just a correctly sized hole.
+Its shape, charge distribution, polarity and possible hydrogen-bonding positions all need to match the ligand.
+That is why acetylcholine receptors respond to acetylcholine, rather than to every small molecule drifting past the membrane.

 Image

 Quorum sensing is cell signalling in bacteria that changes gene expression when the local population density rises above a threshold.
-One bacterium can’t count the cells around it, but it can sense how much signalling molecule the population has released.
+A single bacterium cannot count its neighbours, but it can detect the concentration of a signalling molecule released by the population.

 Each bacterial cell releases a small amount of signalling chemical.
-At low density, the chemical diffuses away, so too few receptors bind it to switch on the response.
-At high density, the chemical builds up.
-Many receptors are occupied, and the cells change gene expression together.
-It’s a clear example of interaction and interdependence: the signal moves between cells, and the behaviour only pays off when many cells do it at once.
+When cell density is low, the chemical diffuses away, so too few receptors bind it to switch on the response.
+When cell density is high, the chemical builds up; many receptors become occupied, and the cells change gene expression together.
+It’s a neat example of interaction and interdependence: the signal moves between cells, and the behaviour only pays off when many cells do it at the same time.

 Image